zeynepcagil/100-Days-of-Python/README.md

 ✅ Day 3 - Control Flow and Logical Operations
 ✅ Day 4 - Python Random Library
 ✅ Day 5 - Python Loops
 ✅ Day 6 - Python While
+✅ Day 7 - Hangman Game

 For each day, the `main.py` file contains the code, and the `notes.md` file contains the notes.